A row of test tubes filled with blood samples.

 To apply for this fellowship program, you must:

-• Have a PhD with a strong background in biochemistry, chemistry, or related discipline
+• Have a PhD with a strong background in biochemistry, chemistry or a related discipline

-• Be a leader with proven excellent interpersonal, communication, time management and critical thinking skills
+• Be a leader with excellent interpersonal, verbal and written communication, time management and critical thinking skills

 For information regarding certification, please visit the Canadian Academy of Clinical Biochemistry website.